Affiliate links on Android Authority may earn us a commission. Learn more.

 How to set up call reminders on Android and iPhone

-To set up a call reminder on Android, you can add it to your Google Calendar or ask Google Assistant to add it for you.
-On iOS, you can add it to your Reminders app or ask Siri to add it for you.
-Another option is to use Slack's Slackbot (if you use Slack.)
+To set up a call reminder on Android, you can add it directly to your Google Calendar, or ask Google Assistant to add it for you.
+On iPhones, you can add it straight to Reminders, though asking Siri is probably the better choice.
+Another option is to use Slack's Slackbot (if you use Slack).

 JUMP TO KEY SECTIONS